tbranyen/babel-plugin-transform-commonjs/README.md

 A Babel 7 compatible transform to convert CommonJS modules into the ES module specification.
 This was created specifically for a bundler, but has many uses outside of that context.
-Specifically for upgrading existing packages to ESM.
+All major browsers have shipped support for ESM and Node currently has experimental support from behind a flag.
+The movement is inevitable.
+Babel offers us a bridge to bring the old to the new.
+This module can reconcile differences as best as possible without hacks.

 What to expect: